Resources & Tips

 Community

 /r/solotravel – This is a forum on the website Reddit.
-It’s mainly focused on solo travelling, and it’s a brilliant place to browse!
+It’s focused on solo travelling, and is a brilliant place to browse!
 People are always posting their stories and advice.
 Lots of questions are asked on a daily basis, which leads to interesting answers.

 /r/travel – Another Reddit community.
 This one is larger, and incorporates a lot more types of travel. /r/solotravel is mainly for the solo traveller who is trying to go as cheap as possible, but on /r/travel you’ll find couples, families, and a more diverse bunch of folks.